Type of Inventory

 - In-stream Video:

-- Pre-roll up to 30 seconds in length, and companion unit (where present) with every video stream of 3 minutes or longer in PBS Media Manager.
-The companion display unit is 728x90 pixels in size and its presence is dependent on the player environment.
+- Pre-roll up to 30 seconds in length with every video stream of 3 minutes or longer in PBS Media Manager.

-- Mid-roll will no longer be available on chaptered video.
+- Mid-roll is not available on chaptered video.

 - Producers will have up to 95% of their digital display and video inventory, where available, to acknowledge national corporate sponsors.